 - 1. Building the capacity of local leaders, organizations, and networks to support economic development in poor communities. - 2.
 Developing opportunities for productive work and improving access to sustainable livelihoods - 3.
-Empowering marginalized communities by providing access to economic opportunities and services. - 4.
-Building the capacity of entrepreneurs, social businesses, and locally supported business
+Empowering marginalized communities by providing access to economic opportunities and

-- innovators. - 5.
+- services. - 4.
+Building the capacity of entrepreneurs, social businesses, and locally supported business innovators. - 5.
 Addressing gender or class disparities that prevent populations from obtaining productive work and accessing markets and financial services. - 6.
 Increasing access to renewable energy and energy-efficiency measures to create more sustainable and economically resilient communities. - 7.
 Empowering communities to develop environmental and natural resource conservation skills for economic gain. - 8.
-Strengthening communities' economic resilience and adaptive capacity5 in response to environmental and climate-related hazards and natural disasters. - 9.
-Developing and supporting community-based basic emergency preparedness services to improve economic resilience.
+Strengthening communities' economic resilience and adaptive capacity in response to environmental and climate-related hazards, natural disasters, and food insecurity. - 9.
+Developing and supporting community-based basic emergency preparedness services to improve economic resilience and to respond to unanticipated natural disasters.
+Providing support to members of the community who are victims of natural disasters and unanticipated emergencies.